rse/vdon-call/README.md

-The name **VDON Call** (spoken *ViDeO Ninja Call*) is derived from [vMix Call](https://www.vmix.com/products/vmix-call.aspx), the name of the great but weaker product **VDON Call** is intended to substitute in practice if necessary.
+The name **VDON Call** (spoken *ViDeO Ninja Call*) is derived from [vMix Call](https://www.vmix.com/products/vmix-call.aspx), the name of the great but weaker product **VDON Call** is intended to substitute in practice, if necessary.
 The motivation and primary killer feature of **VDON Call**, in contrast to the otherwise also awesome vMix Call, is that the callers can ingest their camera and content *in parallel* and without having to fiddle around with two independent Browser tabs